-We live in interesting times, as the curse has it, but one way or another, we will be presenting three plays for the Hawaii Shakespeare Festival this summer.
+We still live in interesting times, but once again, we will be presenting three productions for the Hawaii Shakespeare Festival this summer.

 We‘ll be auditioning folks in small groups (up to six at a time) in 30-minute slots via Zoom.

-This will be our first time holding an online audition, so please bear with us if things don‘t go exactly according to plan, but here‘s the intention:
+This will be our second time holding an online audition, and it went relatively smoothly last time, so here's the process:

 We‘ll send you a link to a Zoom meeting an hour before your audition time.